digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

   [...]

-  # Instantiate a local Zigbee object.
+  # Instantiate a local node.
-  xbee = ZigBeeDevice("COM1", 9600)
+  xbee = XBeeDevice("COM1", 9600)
   xbee.open()

-  # Instantiate a remote Zigbee object.
+  # Instantiate a remote node.
-  remote = RemoteZigBeeDevice(xbee, XBee64BitAddress.from_hex_string("0013A20040XXXXXX"))
+  remote = RemoteXBeeDevice(xbee, XBee64BitAddress.from_hex_string("0013A20040XXXXXX"))

   # Send explicit data using the remote object.
   xbee.send_expl_data(remote, 0xA0, 0xA1, 0x1554, 0xC105, "Hello XBee!")

   [...]

-The previous methods may fail for the following reasons:
+The previous method may fail for the following reasons:

 * The method throws a ``TimeoutException`` exception if the response is not received in the configured timeout.